1. About trimethoprim

 The length of time you'll need to take trimethoprim for depends on how bad and where your infection is, your age, whether you're male or female, and whether you have any other health problems.

-- Women with straightforward UTIs usually take a 3-day course of treatment.
+Women and children with straightforward UTIs usually take a 3-day course of treatment.

-- Men and pregnant women with straightforward UTIs usually take a 14-day course of treatment.
+Men and pregnant women with straightforward UTIs usually take a 7-day course of treatment.

-It's very important that you continue taking trimethoprim until your course is finished, even if you feel better, to help stop the infection coming back.
+It's very important to keep taking trimethoprim until your course is finished, even if you feel better.
+This helps stop the infection coming back.

 Never take 2 doses at the same time.
 Never take an extra dose to make up for a forgotten one.

-Taking an extra dose of trimethoprim by accident is unlikely to harm you, but it may increase the chances of temporary side effects, such as feeling or being sick and diarrhoea.
+Taking an extra dose of trimethoprim is unlikely to harm you, but it may increase the chances of temporary side effects, such as feeling or being sick and diarrhoea.

 5. Side effects